-Public scoping for the LTEMP EIS was initiated by a Federal Register Notice on October 17, 2011, and ended on January 31, 2012.
-All agencies and tribes that are members of the AMWG and that were recently involved in Reclamation's two environmental assessments on Glen Canyon Dam operations were invited to be cooperating agencies.
-Currently, there are 14 cooperating agencies (including six tribes) participating in the LTEMP EIS process.
-At the close of the public scoping period, over 440 comment letters and e-mails were received.
-Comments were evaluated and a scoping report to summarize the issues and concerns identified was published in March 2012.
-Two web-based public meetings to brief the public on the scoping report were held on March 27, 2012.
+All agencies and tribes that are members of the AMWG and that were involved in Reclamation's recent two environmental assessments on Glen Canyon Dam operations were invited to be cooperating agencies.
+There are 14 cooperating agencies (including six tribes) participating in the LTEMP EIS process.
+Public scoping for the LTEMP was completed in early 2012.